OrdinaryMagician/alicegl/README.md

 libraries of the whole suite.
 One for vector/matrix math, the other for more game-specific functionality, like physics and animation.

+I'm also planning a sort of "Mode 13h friendly" addition, which will work with 256-color palettes.
+Of course, it would completely change how rendering works, disabling some features that would be incompatible.

 ## These messages, what do they mean?

 AliceGL will vomit out messages to stderr every time something goes either